matheo/BlankTheme/src/themes/BlankTheme/style/readme.markdown

   but load the core stylesheets directly without it and save one request to the server.
   You can also customize the PHP code of the `bt_htmloutput` plugin if you have PHP knowledge.

-  You might also consider to minify you stylesheets with YUI compressor or enable the Zikula minifier.
+  You might also consider to minify your stylesheets with YUI compressor or enable the Zikula minifier.
   This reduces the bandwidth of your website.